Delta Looks to Strike Joint Venture With Canada’s No. 2 Airline - Global Atlanta

 Delta Air Lines Inc. is looking north of the border for its next partnership, announcing today its intentions to form a joint venture with WestJet, Canada’s second largest airline.

-Delta has used joint ventures to spread its wings around the world, tying up with airlines in China, Brazil, Mexico and across the Atlantic in Europe over the last 25 years.
+Delta has used joint ventures to spread its wings around the world, tying up with airlines in China, Brazil, Mexico and across the Atlantic over the last 25 years.

 The practice has especially accelerated in the last five years as Delta has paired greater global connectivity with its extensive network in the U.S., centered at its hub in Atlanta.